Skip to main content

 — Expertise

-Three years shipping accessible, performant interfaces in React, TypeScript, Next.js and Sitecore AI CMS.
-Deep on the web platform, design systems and the small details that make UI feel inevitable.
+Four years shipping accessible, performant interfaces with React and TypeScript — across Next.js, Astro and enterprise CMS platforms.
+Grounded in the web platform, design systems and the small details that make UI feel inevitable.

 § A — About